 There are some heroic missions that require you to beat a certain boss with a certain weapon/armour set, which will make you spend more gem apples acquiring those weapons/armour than you get from completing the mission.
 I've done all those, but it's up to you if you'd want to.
 Many of the “get a certain rank by having one Kirby for each of the four roles” missions, which implies you'd want to keep upgrading each Kirby role equally, can be done by getting lucky with the Wandering Adventurers feature, which allows you to summon a Kirby from a real-life player (it goes through your friends list first, and then random appropriate-level people).
 If THAT person isn't a Beam Mage, then hey, you can use that person as a teammate.
 (Again, it's not actual online multiplayer — they're controlled by the AI, but at least they'll hopefully have a much better weapon/armour set than you'd have for that role.)

-My Total High Score (your score is equivalent to the sum of the highest record of experience points you've gotten from all 42 fights) is 30 higher than the above screenshot right now: It's 114,565 (as of May 17, 2017 at 9:02 PM).
+My Total High Score (your score is equivalent to the sum of the highest record of experience points you've gotten from all 42 fights) is 30 higher (as of publishing) than the above screenshot.
+Right now?
+It's 115,075 (as of April 26, 2019).
 That's higher than I've seen from all of the other level 50 42-platinum Kirby players I've acquired from doing Wandering Adventurers, so that probably means I have very good scores.
 I've made a spreadsheet of these that I have also embedded below:

 Oh, there's a thing called Vigor in the game.
 Vigor is Team Kirby Clash Deluxe's wait-to-play mechanic.
 You can buy items from the shop (with gem apples) to make your Vigor be replenished faster, going from 7 minutes per 1 Vigor to 1 minute per Vigor.
 Buy those.
 You'll need to spend a certain amount of Vigor to play any battle (how much depends on the battle), and you get more maximum Vigor added to your capacity whenever you level up.
 Also, whenever you level up, all of your Vigor gets replenished, so you should play... strategically.